digitallabor-berlin/eudiw-sca/openbanking-r2s.md

     - **cross-device** by presenting it as a QR code / NFC Tag or
     - **same-device** by activating a link with a custom URL scheme.
 2. `HTTP GET` to load the OpenID4VP authorization request object
 3. `HTTP GET 200` response including the OpenID4VP authorization request object.
-The included `presentation_definition` requests a valid payment credential from the wallet.
+The included `presentation_definition` requests the presentation of a valid payment credential from the wallet.
 4. Wallet request consents to present the payment credential from the payer.
 5. Payer consents to the presentation.
 6. `HTTP POST` OpenID4VP authorization response.
-The response includes a presentation of a payment credential.
+The response includes a verifiable presentation of a payment credential.
 This will trigger the initation of a payment.
     Note over payee: initate payment...
 7. `HTTP POST` 302 Redirect to SCA